Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 What is the solution for firms and advisors?

-LifeYield has the solution for firms and advisors to quickly and efficiently identify the potential for tax-loss and tax-gain harvesting.
-With their proprietary technology, LifeYield can instantly pinpoint all available opportunities for harvesting gains and losses across client accounts in any given scenario.
+SEI LifeYield has the solution for firms and advisors to quickly and efficiently identify the potential for tax-loss and tax-gain harvesting.
+With their proprietary technology, SEI LifeYield can instantly pinpoint all available opportunities for harvesting gains and losses across client accounts in any given scenario.

 What The Tax Harvesting Engine Does

-LifeYield’s proprietary tax harvesting engine assesses various scenarios to determine loss and gain opportunities for individual and unified managed household portfolios.
+SEI LifeYield’s proprietary tax harvesting engine assesses various scenarios to determine loss and gain opportunities for individual and unified managed household portfolios.

 The tax harvesting engine scans and analyzes the holdings within a portfolio, which encompasses all relevant accounts, such as taxable investment accounts, retirement accounts, and more.
 By considering the entire portfolio, the engine can identify opportunities for harvesting losses and gains across different accounts, even when held by different individuals in a household.